RodrigoVSraw/RodrigoVSraw/README.md

 I have an easy time learning new technologies and adapting to new diverse challenges.
 My academic experience and personal projects consist in game creation, web development, and applying artificial intelligence on programs.

- I am now currently seeking for opportunites to acquire experience as a developer, applying my knowledge to work in challenging projects.
+I am currently seeking opportunites to acquire experience as a developer, applying my knowledge to work in challenging projects.

 ---